-Service area Description of service areas 2021/22 Budget \$'000 2022/23 Budget \$'000 Animal This service provides animal management through implementation Ехр 426 420 Management Rev 379 419 NET 47 1 Community This service deals with matters concerning Local Laws including Ехр 151 145 Safety Rev 38 38 enforce NET 113 107 Emergency emergency on HRCC and the community through good planning Ехр 253 258 Management Rev 240 240 NET 13 18 Emergency times of an emergency and to support the community to recover Ехр 7 8 Support Rev - - from emergency events.
+Service area Description of service areas 2021/22 Budget \$'000 2022/23 Budget \$'000 Animal This service provides animal management through implementation Ехр 426 420 Management of appropriate rules and regulations in relation to keeping of cats, Rev 379 419 dogs and other animals and livestock within the municipality to minimise disturbance to residents and the community, and ensure public safety.
+It also includes the operation of Council's dog and cat rehousing program.
+NET 47 1 Community This service deals with matters concerning Local Laws including Ехр 151 145 Safety Rev 38 38 NET 113 107 Emergency emergency on HRCC and the community through good planning Ехр 253 258 Management Rev 240 240 NET 13 18 Emergency This service supports community health and wellbeing during Ехр 7 8 Support Rev - - from emergency events.
 Includes support provided to the SES.
 NET 7 8 Environmental This service provides health administration, health vending Ехр 241 263 Health machines and other preventative measures including needle Rev 117 150 exchange, Tobacco Act reforms and mosquito monitoring.
 A variety of legislative based services and functions around environmental health issues are also provided.
 NET 124 113 Social This service provides Recreational and Openspace planning plus Ехр 771 1,013 Infrastructure the maintenance, insurance and other ongoing costs for the Rev 82 140 Support municipality's recreation groups and community facilities.
 Also includes the community inclusion and the oversight of the Horsham Centre Cinema contract.
 689 873 Net Cost to Co ouncil for Theme 1 - Community 993 1,120